 DCP Faculty of the Psychology of Older People

-Established in 1980 the Faculty of the Psychology of Older People provides a forum for psychologists to exchange information, ideas and expertise about psychological approaches with older people.
+Established in 1980 the Faculty of the Psychology of Older People (FPOP) provides a forum for psychologists to exchange information, ideas and expertise about psychological approaches with older people.

 About

-The Faculty of the Psychology of Older People provides a forum for psychologists with an interest in work with older people.
+Established in 1980, the Faculty of the Psychology of Older People (FPOP) provides a forum for members throughout the UK to exchange information, ideas and expertise about psychological approaches with older people.

-Although primarily for Psychologists, membership of Faculty of the Psychology of Older People (FPOP) is open to individuals from other disciplines and voluntary groups who share an interest in work with older people.
+Although primarily for psychologists, membership of the faculty is open to individuals from other disciplines and voluntary groups who share an interest in work with older people.

 Aims